-Setting healthy boundaries is an important part of life, and it's especially relevant as we navigate our relationships with partners, family members, friends, and coworkers.
-Knowing how to set firm but reasonable limits can take a lot of trial and error and often requires time to figure out just what those boundaries are and where they should lie in order for all parties involved to feel respected and heard.
+Setting healthy boundaries is an important part of life, and it’s especially relevant as we navigate our relationships with partners, family members, friends, and coworkers.
+Knowing how to set firm but reasonable limits can take a lot of trial and error and often requires time to figure out just what those boundaries are and where they should lie in order for all parties involved to feel respected and heard, ultimately leading to better boundaries.

 In this blog we’ll discuss the importance of learning when and how to draw clear lines between self and others so that another’s behavior or demands don’t adversely affect their mental health or wellbeing.
 We also provide a boundaries worksheet to help you dig deeper and explore how to set healthy boundaries with someone in your life.